-Affinity with salty flavours from kelp, celery, millet, barley, seaweed, kelp, shrimps, oysters, crabs, pork, egg, abalone, duck etc
+Affinity with salty flavours from kelp, celery, millet, barley, seaweed, shrimps, oysters, crabs, pork, egg, abalone, duck etc

 For example, with a deficient spleen system, the recommendation might be for cooked foods such as carrots, potatoes, turnips, onions, yams, rice, onions and oats.
 To complicate matters, there can be complex cases with both excess and deficiency, which will require a different approach.